jhap1982/giveituruguay/1999/1999-12-28 - Cow Palace, Daly City, CA, USA/README.md

 ## Setlist

-Around the World
+1. Around the World
-You're Gonna Get Yours tease
+2. You're Gonna Get Yours tease
-Give It Away
+3. Give It Away
-Your Pussy's Glued to a Building on Fire JOHN
+4. Your Pussy's Glued to a Building on Fire JOHN
-Scar Tissue
+5. Scar Tissue
-Suck My Kiss
+6. Suck My Kiss
-Parallel Universe
+7. Parallel Universe
-If You Have to Ask
+8. If You Have to Ask
-Otherside
+9. Otherside
-Blackeyed Blonde
+10. Blackeyed Blonde
-I Could Have Lied
+11. I Could Have Lied
-Organic Anti-Beat Box Band
+12. Organic Anti-Beat Box Band
-I Like Dirt
+13. I Like Dirt
-My Lovely Man
+14. My Lovely Man
-London Calling tease
+15. London Calling tease
-Right on Time
+16. Right on Time
-Tiny Dancer part of JOHN
+17. Tiny Dancer part of JOHN
-Under the Bridge
+18. Under the Bridge
-Me and My Friends
+19. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Soul to Squeeze
+20. Soul to Squeeze
-Fire
+21. Fire

 ## Notes